pxl-theme/pxl/README.md

 # Clone the repository and change directory
 git clone https://github.com/egeesin/pxl && cd pxl

-# Install Node modules locally.
+# 1. Install local Node modules of the repository
 pnpm i # or "npm i"

+# If you're using npm, find and replace all "pnpm run" matches with "npm run" in package.json via a code editor or grep/sed CLI tool.

-# Generate your first build
+# 2. Generate your first build (pnpm build) and start dev server
-gulp build

-# Create live server for preview of the build
-gulp watch
+pnpm start # or "npm start"

+# Once server is running, type "http://localhost:3000" or "http://127.0.0.1:3000" in the address bar of a web browser.
+For testing dev server in different devices on local network, check the terminal log to access alternative host (usually begins with 192.168.1.1XX:3000)
 ```

-### Build Artifacts from GitHub Actions
+#### Build Artifacts from GitHub Actions

-1. Go to [**Actions**](https://github.com/egeesin/pxl/actions) tab in [repository](https://github.com/egeesin/pxl) homepage.
+1. Select [**Actions**](https://github.com/egeesin/pxl/actions) tab in main [repository](https://github.com/egeesin/pxl) page.
-2. Find latest successful workflow run.
+2. Find and click on the latest successful workflow run with the green checkmark at the top of the list.
-3. Scroll to bottom and download build artifacts.
+3. Scroll to the bottom and download build artifacts (`dist/`).

+#### Deploy from Various CMSes

+(TBA)

+### Storing/Editing Content

+(TBA)

 ## Design

-Initially, *pxl* is built for my own personal [website](https://egeesin.com) for blogging, portfolio and various possible content types that I was planning to post.
-But as I continued the development of the theme, I have become aware of different CSS methodologies and design systems to handle complexity, various types of content and configurability of overall look without comprimising unified look of the page.
+Initially, pxl is built as a personal web theme for blogging, portfolio and various content types.
+But as development continued, different CSS methodologies and design systems has been applied to handle complexity and scalability.

-### Directory Structure and Definitions
-- Root directory contains information on metadata of this repository, which files to exclude, a few configurations for CSS/JavaScript linters, license and this "README" file.
-- **`src`** (Source) directory contains everything this repository has it's in core.
-	- Inside **`page`**, there are relevant directories containing demo HTML pages of components, objects, layouts – or in other words: atoms, molecules, organisms, templates and pages. **_include** directory is for keeping files as reusable chunks like inside of \<head>, static parts of page header and footer used and parsed by [posthtml-include](https://github.com/posthtml/posthtml-include) plugin.
-	- Inside **`style`**, CSS files are placed in different directories based on [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) that is similar to [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) (Inverted Triangle CSS).
-		- `abstract`
-		- `base`
-		- `class`
-	- **`script`** includes scripts to make this project functional and responsive.
-Responsive navigation components, selecting theme modifiers and updating ARIA attributes for better accessibility markup are the examples for providing these.
-	- **`icon`** includes a custom icon set that is dedicated to this repository.
-It's exported from Affinity Designer as multiple SVG vector files (slices) automatically to be merged as single SVG spritesheet later.
-	- `11ty` directory has filter/transform scripts, configurations and templates written with Liquid template language makes it compatible to Eleventy, static site generator.
-	- `img` has placeholder images for testing responsive \<picture>/srcset attributes, favicon and customizable page backgrounds.
-	- `font` contains preferred default sans-serif and monospace WOFF2 fonts.
-- Among the excluded files: there's a **`dist`** (Distribution) directory for keeping the generated files that are parsed from source files; **pre-dist** (Pre-Distribution) directory for the parsed source files that aren't minimized yet; **11ty-build** for keeping 11ty-compatible templates ready to use.

-### CSS Methodology/Class Naming
+### CSS Methodology

-By chronologic order, I've used BEM (Block--Element__Modifier) naming convention, ITCSS (Inverted Triangle CSS), BEMIT (BEM + ITCSS) and other transparent UI namespaces from Harry Roberts, chainable modifiers from BEM (BEVM) and Intrinsic Web Design (influenced by Jen Simmons, Heydon Pickering & Andy Bell).
-I've tried to shape this project around my understandings of all these designs.
+By chronologic order, BEM (`block--element__modifier`) naming convention, ITCSS (Inverted Triangle CSS) file structure, BEMIT (BEM + ITCSS) and other transparent UI namespaces from Harry Roberts, chainable modifiers from BEM (BEVM) and Intrinsic Web Design (influenced by Jen Simmons, Heydon Pickering & Andy Bell) are the designs pxl based of.

+### Directory Structure

+- Root directory contains information on metadata of this repository, which files to exclude, the license and this "README" page.

+- Inside `view/` directory, there are blog/website templates written with Liquid template language on top of HTML or Markdown content, JSON global website data, transform/filter scripts and CMS media files to be processed by framework-agnostic static site generator tool called [11ty](https://11ty.dev).
+This directory is required for production.
+- Inside `static/`, there are stylesheets, scripts, vector icons, and placeholder images.
+Stylesheets (`static/style`) are processed by PostCSS plugins + LightningCSS (as a PostCSS plugin) and also has sub-directories in order to emphasize and categorize different scopes of CSS.
+	- `static/style/index.css` is the main file of all styles.
+With postcss-import and postcss-import-glob plugins, each categorized styles in corresponding subdirectory that is specified with globs are *imported* and concatenated with alphabetical order into single CSS file while building.
+	- `static/style/_vendor/` or any other 3rd party CSS files sourced from `node_modules` are for including CSS Reset beforehand.
+	- Styles inside `static/style/abstract/` includes mixins, custom properties (variables), animation declarations and lots of color schemes for light/dark mode.
+These styles affects the look, spacing, typography of every page no matter what's inside the markup.
+	- `static/style/base/` includes opinionated CSS resets, theme modifiers, default HTML styles like forms, inline elements, grid layouts and reusable components.
+	- `static/style/class/` includes slightly concrete components like navigations, cards, frames, headers and external background frames.
+	- `static/style/shame.css` has bleeding edge, experimental, uncategorized styles.
+Style declarations from `shame.css` tend to be renamed, deleted or moved to relevant CSS file in the future.
+- `static/script/` has client-side functions and event listeners to apply certain style modifiers of navigation and *rusty* grid component based on viewport size or update ARIA attributes of essential elements for better accessibility in screen readers. `main.js` is for production and `test.js` is for development only.
+- `static/asset/` has essential media files such as favicon, webfont and placeholder images.
+- `static/icon/` has SVG vector files exported from a Affinity Designer template file (not included on this repository yet).
+Those are for processing into a single `<symbol>` spritesheet later.
+- `config/` is a place to keep all configurations of Node modules capable of checking, watching, building and optimizing source files there.

+- *Plain* HTML files in `plain/` directory are for development and partials to processed by PostHTML plugins in order to decrease repeating markup and ease editing header/footer.
+The directory includes basic structures of various components, layouts with dummy content, color table, kitchen sink of all HTML elements.
+This directory is optional for production if you want to review or tinker with existing plain HTML files to make custom designs on a template language other than Liquid.
+	- `plain/_include/` are the partials I mentioned earlier.
+	- Templates in `plain/class/` contains the markup of reusable components, grids and layout primitives.
+	- `plain/example/` includes examples of color scheme table, all classless HTML5 elements and icon preview.

-#### My Interpretation and Execution Through All Methodologies
+#### Interpretation on Methodologies
-The directory and specificity hierarchy from [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), block and element namings from [BEM](https://getbem.com/naming/), chainable modifiers from [BEVM](https://www.slideshare.net/Jyaasa/bevm-blockelementvariation-modifier)), camelCase name groups from [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/) are the design choices that I completely chose to apply as it is.
+The directory and specificity hierarchy from [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), block and element namings from [BEM](https://getbem.com/naming/), chainable modifiers from [BEVM](https://www.slideshare.net/Jyaasa/bevm-blockelementvariation-modifier)), camelCase name groups from [ABEM](https://css-tricks.com/abem-useful-adaptation-bem/) are the chosen designs that are applied as it is.

-Harry Roberts' namespaces (for objects, components, utilities, theme, scope, JS states, hacks) from [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) and Intrinsic Web Design are the design choices that I chose to redefine it a little or pick only the distinctive parts of it in order to make it sensible to co-exist and readible for this project.
+Harry Roberts' namespaces (for objects, components, utilities, theme, scope, JS states, hacks) from [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) and Intrinsic Web Design are influenced designs that needed to be tinkered with or picked only the distinctive parts of it for making it sensible to co-exist with other designs and making this project accessible.

 ### Typography

-All inline elements including paragraph and heading texts are proportionally sized by set modular scale.
-Each elements has unified vertical spacings for the sake of vertical rhythm.
-All those units are interconnected through --typeScale… custom properties.
+Most inline elements like paragraph and headings are sized based on a set modular scale.
+Each element has single vertical spacing unit or multiples (`var(--typeScale…)`) to keep vertical rhythm intact throughout the whole page.

-Preferred default fonts are [Inter](https://rsms.me/inter/) and patched version of [Iosevka](https://typeof.net/Iosevka/) as monospace font and fallback is system font stack.
+Default fonts are subset and OpenType feature/stylistic set frozen version of both [Inter](https://rsms.me/inter/) and [Iosevka](https://typeof.net/Iosevka/).
+Fallbacks are system font stack but there are different font stacks that should work on popular operating systems for different styles.
+Check `static/style/abstract/01-font.css` for different font stacks.

 ### Media Breakpoints for Responsive Design

-By default, *pxl* uses mobile-first responsive design approach and expand through different
+By default, mobile-first responsive design approach is being used and expand through different
 screen sizes that fits different [human ergonomics](https://x.com/lukew/status/273453112902172672).
-There are viewport widths for:
-- wrist (smartwatches, for screens smaller than 2 inches),
+- wrist (smartwatches, <2inch),
 - palm (smartphones, "phablets", ≥640px),
 - lap (tablets on portrait mode, ≥960px),
 - desk (tablets on landscape mode, laptops, desktop PCs, ≥1280px) and,